Mark Jones (footballer, born 1984)

 Mark Alan Jones (born 15 August 1984) is a Welsh retired footballer.

 Club career

 Wrexham

 He joined Wrexham as a trainee on 1 August 2002.
 He made his debut on 17 September 2002 in a 4–0 win over Exeter City, but only became an established player two seasons later.
-He has become particularly popular at the club as one of the most talented local players, and as a scorer of some spectacular long-range goals.
-Despite being a midfielder, he was one of the club's most regular goalscorers, with a ratio of 0.2 goals per game as of the end of the 2005–06 season.
+Despite being a midfielder, he was one of the club's regular goalscorers, with a ratio of 0.2 goals per game as of the end of the 2005–06 season.

 Following Wrexham's relegation from League Two, Jones, who had already declared his intention to leave the club, was released at the end of the 2007–08 season.

 Rochdale

 After a successful trial at the club, Rochdale announced on 15 August 2008 that they were seeking international clearance to complete the signing of Jones.
 On 14 May 2009, it was announced that Mark Jones would leave Rochdale, along with 10 other players, after making 13 appearances for the club in all competitions.